Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including

+For both cases of unpolarized and polarized beams $C_{yx}=C_{xy} [H_T \to -H_T]$, $C_{zx}=C_{xz} [H_T \to -H_T]$, $C_{zy}=C_{yz} [H_T \to -H_T]$ hold.
+The non-diagonal correlations receive contribution not only from the interference between different form factors as the longitudinal beams case, but also from squared moduli of magnetic and $P$ violating form factors as encapsulated in $C_{xy}$ of Eq. \eqref{eq:EPtranpolPxyCPV}.
+The interference between electro- (or magnetic-) and $CP$ violation terms $H_T$ contributes to non-diagonal correlations, thereby inducing a difference between $C_{ij}$ and $C_{ji}$ ($i \neq j, i, j =x, y, z$).
+The electron mass correction introduces new angular distributions (those contan $\Sigma_T/\tau_e$ term) in $C_{xz}$ and $C_{yz}$ when at least one of the beams is transversely polarized.

-Clearly above calculations confirm that the spin of final baryon and antibaryon are correlated in the $xz$ components even the initial electron is unpolarized in the case of $P$ and $CP$ conservation.
-A measurement of $C_{xz}$ allows for determine the real part of interference between electro- and magnetic form factors.
+Clearly above calculations confirm that the spin of final baryon and antibaryon are correlated in the $xz$ components even the initial electron beams are unpolarized in the case of $P$ and $CP$ conservation \cite{Faldt:2017kgy}.
+A measurement of $C_{xz}$ allows for determine the real part of interference between electro- and magnetic form factors with unpolarized beams.
 The interference of $P$ and $CP$ violation terms contributes to $C_{xz}$ and $C_{zx}$, and provokes difference between $C_{xz}$ and $C_{zx}$.
 The $P$ and $CP$ violation separately induce non-zero double-spin polarization observables in the $xy$ and $yz$ components through different interference pattern with EMFFs.